Pro Bono Legal Representation in Voluntary Interviews, Profiling by FBI

-Sometime in 2004, I was approached by a fellow lawyer who had been offering his services pro bono to represent individuals targeted for “voluntary” interviews by the FBI and other agencies comprising regional Joint Terrorism Task Forces.
+Sometime in 2002, I was approached by a fellow lawyer who worked with ACLU and had been offering his services pro bono to represent individuals targeted for “voluntary” interviews by the FBI and other agencies comprising regional Joint Terrorism Task Forces.
 He needed some criminal expertise and hoped I could help in what a growing problem in the Muslim community.
-As I soon realized, the term “voluntary” was somewhat misleading.
+As I soon realized, the term “voluntary” was misleading.
 Voluntary meant you were not under arrest, were probably not the target of a criminal investigation, and could refuse the interview.
 But, in practical and emotional terms, the process was hardly voluntary.

 The agents would approach unsuspecting people at their homes and request entry to ask a few questions.
 As most legally untrained and intimidated people would do, the agents were allowed in and would begin to ask questions.
 If the interviewee began to feel uneasy, scared or insulted by the questions and refused to answer, or was intelligent and asked for a lawyer, the agents would persist, normally invoking the old reliable police tactics of “if you don’t have anything to hide or if you haven’t done anything wrong, you don’t need a lawyer and should talk with us.”
 If the person had resolve and refuse to talk, agents would threaten to begin interviewing neighbors, friends, family and even employers, knowing these threats would normally coerce compliance.